-Network tariffs in Belgium increased (+1% to +2%) in 2018 and remain higher than those in the neighboring countries.
+Network tariffs in Belgium decreased (4% to 13%) in 2020 but remain higher than those in the neighboring countries.

 In France, Germany and the Netherlands, a maximum 90% discount on network costs is applicable for certain consumption profiles.
 This discount does not exist in Belgium, which explains the large differences between Belgium and its neighboring countries.
-More details can be found in the appendix to this report.
+More details can be found in the appendix of this report.